kufayeka/capacitorjs-mqtt-native-plugin/README.md

 ### Listen to ConnectionLost Event :

 This event is triggered only when the client loses the connection to the MQTT broker.
-To handle this event, you can add a CapacitorJS listener with the event name onConnectionLost.
+To handle this event, you can add a CapacitorJS listener with the event name : `onConnectionLost`.
 The following code demonstrates how to listen to ConnectionLost event:

 ```typescript
 import { MqttBridge } from 'capacitor-mqtt-native-plugin';